Last Updated: July 2, 2024

 Personal Life

 Madoff married Ruth Alpern, his high school classmate from Far Rockaway High School, on November 28, 1959.
-Before starting the Madoff Charitable Foundation, Alpern worked at Madoff's firm on Wall Street.
+Before starting the Madoff Charitable Foundation, Alpern worked at Bernie's firm on Wall Street.
 They had two sons together, Mark and Andrew.
-Sadly, both of their sons have passed away; Mark committed suicide in 2010, and Andrew passed away in 2014 from cancer.
+Sadly, Mark died by suicide in 2010, and Andrew passed away from cancer in 2014.
 Both sons had worked in the trading section of Madoff's firm.
-Other family members that worked at the firm include Madoff's younger brother Peter, and niece Shana Madoff.
-According to Ruth, she and Madoff had attempted to commit suicide together on Christmas Eve 2008.
-In a settlement with prosecutors following her husband's arrest, Ruth relinquished her claim to $85 million in assets, and was allowed to keep $2.5 million in cash.
+Other family members who worked at the firm include Madoff's younger brother, Peter, and niece, Shana Madoff.
+According to Ruth, she and Bernie had attempted to commit suicide together on Christmas Eve 2008.
+In a settlement with prosecutors following her husband's arrest, Ruth relinquished her claim to $85 million in assets and was allowed to keep $2.5 million in cash.

 Madoff previously owned many properties around the world.
 These include his primary residence in Manhattan on the Upper East Side, a home in Montauk, New York, and a mansion in Palm Beach, Florida.
 These, along with many of his other assets, were auctioned off by the United States Marshals Service.